 A whole block of cheese will keep its freshness longer and it has a purer cheese taste.
 With pre-shredded cheese, it keeps fresh with potato starch which is that powdery white layer over it and it’s full of additives.
 Shredding your own cheese may seem like a hassle but in actual fact, it doesn’t need to take long if you use some of the very best cheese graters with razor sharp blades.

 Using ready packed pre-shredded cheese seems very convenient as it saves you time from having to shred your own cheese.
 There’s no chance of you shredding bits of your fingers off too.
 But realistically it only takes less than a minute to grate your own cheese so it’s really not that inconvenient.
-Here are 7 of our best cheese graters for 2017 to make quick work of cheese grating.
+Here are 7 of our best cheese graters to make quick work of cheese grating.

 The Different Types of Cheese Graters

 Most people are familiar with the traditional box standard cheese grater but there are a few other types you can choose from that may be more suitable to your needs.

 Shredding cheese electrically can usually be done in a food processor which can be a hassle to take out to use just for cheese.
 Although it’s not very popular at the moment, there are a few compact models that’s designed to shred cheese as well as other food stuffs such as nuts and root vegetables.

 Electric cheese graters are very efficient in shredding cheese and there’s low risk of injury as the grating blades are usually covered up.
 Some have a corded design which can limit your reach but you can get rechargeable ones so it can be brought to the table for serving.

 This type of cheese grater is a small handheld size that’s ideal for grating parmesan cheese at the table.
 It uses a drum with razor sharp blades that’s inserted into the holder with food pressed down in the top compartment against the bladed drum.
 Shredding is done by rotating handle that’s to the side of the drum.